Code-Institute-Submissions/Colm1711-colms_resume_site_AprResub/README.md

   * Email input validation was not set up properly on contact form and user could fill in invalid email.
 Fixed this by adding type email attribute to input.

   * Font on wide screen monitors was deemed to small so added additional media query to CSS for larger screen.
 Also made adjustents to contact form based on user feedback.

+  * Redesigned submit and reset buttons on contact form as they displayed incorrectly when moved into orientation mode on mobile.

 ### Further Testing